Dr. Danielle Bacibianco

 Research/Teaching Interests: Rhet/Comp, Literacy Studies, Community Literacy, Activist Ethnography, Recovery Literacies, Recovery Storytelling, Digital Rhetoric, Public Rhetoric, Research Methods, Qualitative Research, Activist Pedagogy, Digital Storytelling Projects, Cultural Studies, Feminist and Gender Criticism and Queer Rhetoric, Queer Literacies, Queer Theory & LGBTQ+ Studies, Literary Journalism, Digital Humanities

-Danielle Bacibianco, Ph.D. graduated in May 2021, a month after defending her dissertation.
-Danielle was the selected graduate speaker for the 2021 St. John’s College of Liberal Arts and Sciences Virtual Graduate Commencement.
+Dr. Danielle Bacibianco graduated from St. John’s University with a Ph.D. in English in May of 2021, and was the selected graduate speaker for the 2021 St. John’s College of Liberal Arts and Sciences Virtual Graduate Commencement.

-Recently, Danielle has won the 2022 CCCC Lavender Rhetorics Award for Excellence in Queer Scholarship’s Dissertation Award for, “Queerstory of Recovery: Literacy and Survival in A.A.,” Prize for Dr. Danielle Bacibianco!.
+Dr. Bacibianco was announced as the recipient of the 2022 CCCC Lavender Rhetorics Award for Excellence in Queer Scholarship’s Dissertation Award at the Cs Awards Presentation during the 2022 CCCC Annual Convention in March for, “Queerstory of Recovery: Literacy and Survival in A.A.;” see Prize for Dr. Danielle Bacibianco!.
 The Conference on College Composition and Communication (CCCC) is an association within the National Council of Teachers of English (NCTE).
 As stated by the CCCC Selection Committee for this award:

 Meticulously researched, Bacibianco’s work elegantly blends personal narrative of recovery with scholarship.
 By moving in and around the white, cisgender hegemonic narratives of Alcoholics Anonymous, the author was able to situate those narratives into the historical context from which they emerged, identify counter voices within AA, and offer a personal futurity of testimony by queering rhetoric, space, and narrative through their recovery podcast.
 The research, which infiltrates the sub-community of AA and further identifies the queer sub-community within, seems rhetorically relevant to other suppressive communities.